 Ozempic (Semaglutide) is a relatively new drug that's widely prescribed in the U.S.A.
 It comes in injector pens so that it can be self-administered at home by the patients themselves.

 But while using an Ozempic pen is pretty simple, subcutaneous injections can be daunting for some people.
 So, here’s a step-by-step guide on how to use an Ozempic pen the right way.

 Related article: How to properly store and refrigerate Ozempic in all situations?

 Ozempic is the brand name of semaglutide, its active ingredient.
 It’s an FDA-approved injectablemedicine used to treat high blood sugars in adults with type 2 diabetes, along with a nutritionally balanced diet and physical exercise.

 Ozempic is an antidiabetic medicine that helps lower blood sugar levels.
-Like Trulicity or Victoza, it's a GLP-1 agonist drug (glucagon-like peptide-1) that stimulates the body's natural insulin production after one ingests carbohydrate or sugar to lower after-meal glycemia.
+Like Trulicity, Mounjaro, or Victoza, it's a GLP-1 agonist drug (glucagon-like peptide-1) that stimulates the body's natural insulin production after one ingests carbohydrate or sugar to lower after-meal glycemia.

 Ozempic is usually administered once weekly as a subcutaneous injection.
 It’s manufactured by Novo Nordisk and available in auto-injector pens.

 Semaglutide is also sometimes prescribed as an anti-obesity medication for long-term weight management under the brand names Wegovy and Rybelsus.